SRagavendar/IOT/README.md

 Upcoming :-
 Robot (that is useless, but is fun) Saga :
+1. Automatic Vaccum Cleaner which screams when it hits objects.
-1. Chair that throws you off the moment you sit on it.
+2. Chair that throws you off the moment you sit on it.
-2. When we open/close a door it'll give off a wierd sound
+3. When we open/close a door it'll give off a wierd sound.
-3. Diagram (lung style) for alexa or siri { so that we can creep off anyone }
+4. Diagram (lung style) for alexa or siri { so that we can creep off anyone }.

-If anyone got any ideas, let me know :)
+If anyone got any ideas, let me know :).